ameeno/DELL-DW1820A-Drivers/Windows 10/README.md

 Windows will warn you that the drivers may not be compatible with your hardware,

-Just ignore the warning and continue, they work Great.
+Just ignore the warning and continue, they work great.

 ***NOTE**
 Windows WILL force microsoft drivers by default, in my experience these do not work very well, and the drivers I have uploaded work much better.